AdobeDocs/commerce-learn.en/help/site-management/catalog-import.md

 ## CSV REST API

-This allows for extremely fast imports as compared to all other native options.
+This API option allows for extremely fast imports as compared to all other native options.

 Pros: